Crinsane/LaravelGettext/README.md

     composer update

-Now all you have to do is add the service provider of the package and alias the package.
+Now all you have to do is add the service provider of the package.
 To do this open your `app/config/app.php` file.

 Add a new line to the `service providers` array: